Emma collects and processes precious metals that are extracted from electronic waste products

 What does your company do?

-N2S is a sustainable IT and electronic waste recycling company who are passionate about increasing a circular economy.
-We encourage the resale of electronic devices and tackle the ever-growing problem of electronic waste.
+N2S is a sustainable IT and electronic waste recycling company.
+We are passionate about developing the circular economy by tackling the ever-growing problem of electronic waste.

 One of the ways we do this is to extract precious metals from electronic waste products using bacteria – a method known as bioleaching.
 We use the following closed-loop cycle: